 The gcp:dataplex/entryTypeIamBinding:EntryTypeIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Dataplex EntryType resources.
-It grants a specific role to a list of members while preserving other roles on the same EntryType.
-This guide focuses on two capabilities: granting roles to multiple members and adding individual members incrementally.
+It controls which members can access specific EntryTypes by granting roles to lists of users, service accounts, or groups.
+This guide focuses on two capabilities: granting roles to multiple members and adding individual members to roles.

 Grant a role to multiple members at once

-Teams managing access often need to grant the same role to multiple users or service accounts simultaneously, such as giving viewer access to an entire team.
+Teams managing EntryType access often grant the same role to multiple users or service accounts simultaneously, such as giving viewer access to an entire team.

 import * as pulumi from "@pulumi/pulumi";